81k-ltd/incentera-dapp-v1/README.md

 - Email: `rachel@remix.run`
 - Password: `racheliscool`

-### Relevant code:

-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Prisma and Remix.
-The main functionality is creating users, logging in and out, and creating and deleting notes.

-- creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
-- user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
-- creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)

 ## Deployment

 This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.